deqyra/tccppwiki/src/resources/dev-envs/visual-studio-code-mingw.md

 only a concern when you're working on projects that you fetched online from untrustworthy sources.
 Click the button which reads "Yes, I trust the authors".

-Your window should now look like the following:
+Your window should now look like the following:<br/>
 ![Empty workspace in VS Code](/assets/vs-code-setup/vscode-empty-workspace.png)

 Not much has changed, except for the left sidebar.
 It's labeled _Explorer_, and its job is to show the files and